 If your child's headaches are interfering with her daily life, or if the acute medications aren't working or have to be used too often, your child's doctor may prescribe preventive, or “prophylactic,” medications.
 These medications can make headaches happen less often or make them less severe.
 They are taken daily, whether or not your child has a headache.

 Several different preventive medications are available.
-Our headache specialists at Children's will discuss the options with you, explain the benefits and risks of each of them, and ask you and your child about your preferences.
+Our headache specialists at Boston Children's will discuss the options with you, explain the benefits and risks of each of them, and ask you and your child about your preferences.

 Don't be discouraged if a new medication doesn't work immediately.
 Most preventive medications need about two to four weeks to work.
 We typically start with a low dose of medication and increase it gradually.
 It's important to keep in touch with your child's doctor so we can make adjustments as needed to make the medication as effective as possible for your child.